 A. Yes.
-Students must have a specific training offer, so that their academic advisor is able to write a detailed letter of recommendation.
+Students must have a specific training offer so that their academic advisor is able to write a detailed letter of recommendation.

 Q. How long does it take to receive authorization for Academic Training?

-Please note: If MIT is not your J-1 program sponsor, the ISO cannot authorize Academic Training for you.
+Please note: If MIT is not your J-1 program sponsor, the ISO cannot authorize J-1 Academic Training employment authorization for you.
 You must contact your J-1 visa program sponsor (who issued your Form DS-2019) to confirm if you are eligible for Academic Training authorization and the procedures to complete with your sponsor to secure the Academic Training authorization.

 How to Apply

-- For post-completion academic training, a check or money order for $150 payable to “MIT” for the initial period of up to 18 months, or $200 for a requested period over 18 months of post-doctoral academic training
+- For post-completion Academic Training, a check or money order for $150 payable to “MIT” for the initial period of up to 18 months, or $200 for a requested period over 18 months of post-doctoral Academic Training

 - Copy of current Form I-94 arrival record